 When we travel, we tend to make a withdrawal from an ATM instead of using the money exchange at the airport.
 Our bank typically gives us a better exchange rate and our transaction fees are minimal.
 Make sure you check with your bank before any international trip to find out what your foreign transaction fees are.

 Additionally, we warn against using any on-street money exchange vendors, as they will offer a great rate, but will often try to short change you.

 Can you use Uber in Cartagena, Colombia?

 Uber is my go-to form of transportation when we travel in the United States.
 And luckily, the popular ride service is available in roughly 80 countries worldwide, including Colombia.
-Requesting a ride (and paying for it) through my phone was much easier than taking out money from an ATM and hailing a taxi cab.
-Although there are no shortage of taxis in Cartagena, I recommend using Uber if you have WiFi or an international data plan.
-Uber in Cartagena is both safe and easy.
+Requesting a ride (and paying for it) through my phone is much easier than taking out money from an ATM and hailing a taxi cab.

 Is staying in the walled city worth the extra money?

 The short answer: yes!
 When determining where to stay in Cartagena, you’ll find three primary areas that are popular among tourists – the walled city, Bocagrande, or Getsemani.
 Staying in Old Town Cartagena is an unforgettable experience.
 The Old Town area is known for its colorful buildings, flower-draped balconies, and enchanting atmosphere.
 It will enhance your visit tenfold if you stay in a boutique hotel, called a casa, inside the walled city of Cartagena.